atsaloli/cf3-tutorial/source/200-020-Definitions-0130-Body.md

 ### Definition: "Body"

-**Body**
+> *Body*
-: The main part of a book or document, not including the introduction, notes, or appendices (parts added at the end). --- Macmillan Dictionary
+> - The main part of a book or document, not including the introduction,
+> notes, or appendices (parts added at the end).
+>
+> --- Macmillan Dictionary

 Examples of bodies: body of a letter, body of a contract.